Responsible and resilient business

 Materiality assessment

-Key steps in our methodology include:
+Key steps in the methodology included:

-• Review and validation – the findings were reviewed by members of our senior leadership and some minor adjustments were made to reflect business priorities.
+• Review and validation–the findings were reviewed by members of our senior leadership, and some minor adjustments were made to reflect business priorities